ietf-scitt/draft-steele-cose-merkle-tree-proofs/draft-steele-cose-merkle-tree-proofs.md

 * tree alg (label: TBD): REQUIRED.
 Merkle tree algorithm.
 Value type: int / tstr.
 * tree size (label: TBD): OPTIONAL.
 Merkle tree size as the number of leaves.
 Value type: uint.

-A COSE profile of this specification may add further header parameters, for example to identify the signer.
+A COSE profile of this specification may add further header parameters, for example to identify the signer or add a timestamp.

-Payload: Merkle tree root hash bytes according to tree alg (i.e., header params tell you what the alg id is here)
+Envelope Payload: A Merkle tree root according to the tree alg.

-Note: The payload is just a byte string representing the Merkle tree root hash (and not some wrapper structure) so that it can be detached (see defintion of payload in https://www.rfc-editor.org/rfc/rfc9052#section-4.1) and easily re-computed from an inclusion path and leaf bytes.
-This allows to design other structures that force re-computation and prevent faulty implementations (forgetting to match a computed root with one embedded in a signature).
+The envelope payload can be detached, since it can be recomputed by the verifier.

+Forcing a verifier to perform re-computation can prevent faulty implementations.

-One example of a Signed Merkle Tree Proof is a "transparent signed statement" or "claim" as defined in {{-scitt-architecture}}.
+One example of a Signed Inclusion Proof is a "transparent signed statement" or "claim" as defined in {{-scitt-architecture}}.

 ## Inclusion Paths